skybadger/ESP8266_PWMHeater/readme.md

 "ESP8266_PWMHeater.ino
 Automatic Servoed heater uses PID to manage a set temperature using dewpoint and termperature readings. " This application runs on the ESP8266-01 wifi-enabled SoC device to make local temperature sensor readings and use them to servi control a heating element.
 The target temperature is provided by a subscription to an environment dewpoint sensor hosted on the nearby MQTT server.
-This also provides a restful interface for direct query using curl or http of the servo state and target temperature.
+This also provides a restful interface for direct query using curl or http of the servo state and target temperature.</br>
-In my arrangement, Node-red flows are used to listen for and graph the updated readings in the dashboard UI.
+In my arrangement, Node-red flows are used to listen for and graph the updated readings in the dashboard UI. </br>
 The unit is setup for 3 pin io operation ( SDL, SCL, PWM out) and is expecting to see SDA on GPIO0, SCL on GPIO2 and PWMout on GPIO3(Rx).
 .